Hanford Engineer Works: Postwar

 Throughout the war, the Manhattan Project maintained a top secret classification.
 Until news arrived of the atomic bombing of Hiroshima, fewer than one percent of Hanford's workers knew they were working on a nuclear weapons project.
 Groves noted that "We made certain that each member of the project thoroughly understood his part in the total effort; that, and nothing more."
 The words "uranium" and "plutonium" were forbidden; the former was "base metal" and the latter "product".
 Posters and cartoons featuring "Security Jane" and "Corporal Paddy" exhorted workers to avoid talking about the work they did.

-The existence and purpose of Hanford was publicly revealed through press releases on 7 and 9 August 1945, after the bombing of Hiroshima but before Hanford plutonium in a Fat Man bomb was used in the bombing of Nagasaki on 9 August.
+The existence and purpose of Hanford was publicly revealed through press releases on 7 and 9 August 1945, after the 6 August bombing of Hiroshima but before Hanford plutonium in a Fat Man bomb was used in the bombing of Nagasaki on 9 August.
 Further details came with the publication of the Smyth Report on 12 August 1945.
-The general public was now informed about Hanford, although the report did not reveal many of the Hanford's secrets.
+The general public was now informed about Hanford, although the report did not reveal many of Hanford's secrets.
 Groves presented the Hanford Engineer Works with the Army-Navy "E" Award on 20 October 1945.
 He arranged for Senators Hugh Mitchell, Homer S. Ferguson and Harley M. Kilgore to be given a guided tour of the Hanford Engineer Works.
 They were the first civilians not directly connected with the Manhattan Project to enter a process building.

 Matthias was succeeded as area engineer by Colonel Frederick J. Clarke in January 1946.
 DuPont would soon be gone too.
 The Manhattan District's original contract with DuPont was for the duration of the war plus six months thereafter.
 A supplemental agreement extended this to 30 June 1946, with an option to extend for a further year, which Groves exercised.
 Groves attempted to negotiate a long-term extension, but Carpenter declined.
 He agreed to remain until 31 October 1946, but he insisted that DuPont would walk away at that time.
 On 11 March 1946, Groves informed Patterson, who had succeeded Stimson as Secretary of War on 21 September 1945, that DuPont would have to be replaced.
 Because DuPont left before the term of the contract, the government asked for 33 cents of the one dollar fee back.